tlswg/dtls13-spec/draft-rescorla-tls-dtls13.md

 struct {} ACK;
 ~~~~

-The ACK handshake message is used by a server to return a response to a
+The ACK handshake message is used by an endpoint to respond to a
-client-provided message where the TLS 1.3 handshake does not foresee such
+message where the TLS 1.3 handshake does not foresee such
 return message.
-With the use of the ACK message the client is able to
+With the use of the ACK message the sender is able to
 determine whether a transmitted request has been lost and needs to be
 retransmitted.
 Since the ACK message does not contain any correlation information
-the server MUST only have one message outstanding at a time.
+the sender MUST only have one such message outstanding at a time.

-The ACK message uses a handshake content tyope and is encrypted under the
+The ACK message uses a handshake content type and is encrypted under the
 appropriate application traffic key.
+[[OPEN ISSUE: It seems odd to have the ACK that responds to CFIN
+encrypted under the application key.
+Also, what do you do about
+ACKs that have to deal with key changes.]]

 ##  Handshake Message Fragmentation and Reassembly